-The third-party safety confirmations should cover the period up to and including 31 May 2023 (the end of the season for which the licence is to be granted).
+The third-party safety confirmations should cover the period up to and including the end of the season for which the licence is to be granted.
 If such confirmations are provided for a longer period of time, the additional period covered should be to 31 May of any subsequent licence season.

-Where the validity period of any third-party safety confirmation does not extend to 31 May 2023, it remains entirely the responsibility of the licence applicant to ensure that an updated, current, valid third-party safety confirmation template remains on file with the Club Licensing and Facilities Unit at all times.
+Where the validity period of any third-party safety confirmation does not extend to the end of the season, it remains entirely the responsibility of the licence applicant to ensure that an updated, current, valid third-party safety confirmation template remains on file with the Club Licensing Unit at all times.